 How to get to Hoi An?

 After breakfast at the hotel, we asked the concierge to hire a taxi that would take us to Hoi An.
 They booked us a Vinasun Taxi.
-The taxi arrived and off we went for an hour or two drive to Hoi An.
-It was quick and there was very littletraffic en route.
-The best thing of all, most of the taxis accept credit card.
+The taxi arrived, and off we went for an hour or two drive to Hoi An.
+It was quick, and there was very little traffic en route.
+The best thing of all, most of the taxis accept credit cards.

 The Japanese Covered Bridge

-It was a short bridge, there was a temple where devotees could pray.
-There are small windows where you could sneak a peak at the river.
-It was really amazing and walking through was like you are already part of the history.
+It was a short bridge; there was a temple where devotees could pray.
+There are small windows where you could sneak a peek at the river.
+It was really amazing, and walking through it was like you are already part of history.

-We walked along the streets of Hoi An, as I mentioned it was drizzling so we decided to stop for a bit and found this local coffee shop called Hoi An Roastery.
-We liked how it was so open and you could see everything that was going around outside.
-It was so relaxing to just enjoy a nice Vietnmese coffee while relaxing and watch people go by.
+We walked along the streets of Hoi An; as I mentioned, it was drizzling, so we decided to stop for a bit and found this local coffee shop called Hoi An Roastery.
+We liked how it was so open, and you could see everything that was going around outside.
+It was so relaxing to enjoy a nice Vietnamese coffee while relaxing and watch people go by.

-There is no doubt that Hoi An is a beautiful and a very picturesque town to be in.
-Another famous attraction here are the colorful silk lanterns that are basically found every where in this ancient town.
-I could imagine how beautiful this place is at night specially when you have all the lamps lit up.
+There is no doubt that Hoi An is a beautiful and very picturesque town to be in.
+Another famous attraction here is the colorful silk lanterns that are basically found everywhere in this ancient town.
+I could imagine how beautiful this place is at night, especially when you have all the lamps lit up.
 They also have these lamps available for sale in most of the souvenir shops.

 Try some local Vietnamese Food in Hoi An

 After the tour, you will end up at this place called CHO HOI AN.
 This is a great place to try some authentic Vietnamese food.
-At first I thought it was a market but when we walked in, it was a big food hall.
+At first, I thought it was a market, but it was a big food hall when we walked in.
 I find the place very clean and the food you will find looks very tempting.
-It’s really worth spending a few minutes and just enjoy the food before heading back to Da Nang or wherever.
+It’s really worth spending a few minutes enjoying the food before heading back to Da Nang or wherever.